Hidden Cost of Randomized Smoothing: CONCLUSION

-In this paper, we provide a theoretical characterization showing that Gaussian smoothing \cite{Cohen2019Certified} during inference can potentially lead to a significant decrease in the classification accuracy, even when it is included in the training phase.
-In addition, we observe that the smoothing during inference is very sensitive to the distribution of the data and can have wildly different effects on different classes depending on the data geometry.
+In this paper, we provide a theoretical characterization showing that randomized smoothing during inference can lead to a drastic gap among class-wise accuracies, even when it is included in the training phase.
+In addition, we observe that the smoothing during inference is very sensitive to the distribution of the data and can have wildly-different effects on different classes depending on the data geometry.
 A similar analysis could be extended to other smoothing functions in addition to Gaussian smoothing.
-Our analysis on Gaussian smoothing can potentially help choose smoothing distributions that are more robust to different data geometries.
+Crucially, our results point out the need for limiting the use of large values of $\sigma$, as well as the need for data-geometry dependent noise augmentation schemes.